wavefrontHQ/docs/pages/doc/wavefront_spring_boot_faq.md

 ## What is the Retention and Service Level Agreement (SLA) on the Wavefront for Spring Boot Freemium Cluster?

 While this is subject to changes at any time, we currently retain 5 days of data and offer no SLA on the free Wavefront cluster.
-Freemium accounts with no activity for 3 days will be automatically deleted.
+Freemium accounts that are are inactive for 3 days are automatically deleted.

 Production Wavefront clusters currently offer 18 months of full-resolution (no downsampling) data retention for metrics, 6 months for histograms, and 7 days for spans.
 We also have a 99.95% uptime guarantee, as well as High Availability (HA) and Disaster Recovery (DR) options.